jonasbrunvoll/TDAT-2003/README.md

 # TDAT-2003
  Miniproject from 2019.
 Getting introduced to JavaScript.
 The task was to create an online news paper.
+ P.S: This was my first web project😇

 <h2>Quick start installation guide</h2>

 ```
 git clone https://gitlab.stud.idi.ntnu.no/williaj/harmoni-team-7.git

 cd harmoni-team-7/application/server